 Figure 6.
-Layout of G-city: (a) layout of urban drainage system & (b) layout of the water distribution system.
+The layout of G-city: (a) the layout of the urban drainage system and (b) the layout of the water distribution system.

-Based on this, the stormwater drainage and water distribution networks to derive the water reuse network were used, and modeling by dividing the demand of the water distribution system nodes into a 7:3 ratio based on the water reuse rate in Korea.
-As shown in Figure 7; the stormwater drainage system network diagram, the water distribution system, and the WRS were derived simultaneously.
+Based on this, the stormwater drainage and water distribution networks were used to derive the water reuse network, and modeling was conducted by dividing the demand of the WDS nodes into a 7:3 ratio based on the water reuse rate in Korea.
+As shown in Figure 7, the stormwater drainage system network diagram, the WDS, and the WRS were derived simultaneously.
 The WRS area was partitioned based on the stormwater drainage system network.
-The area indicated by the dotted line is the water reuse area, the number of node quantity in the combined water system was 192, and the number of pipes was 227.
+The area indicated by the dotted line is the water reuse area; the node quantity in the combined water system was 192, and the number of pipes was 227.